Table of Contents

 Specification Link to heading

 The synthesizer engine of the JX-10 & the MKS-70 are identical.
-The form factors are different, the JX-10 being a 76-note keyboard.
+The form factors are different.
+The JX-10 is a 76-note keyboard.
+This is still a pattern that manufacturers are following, i.e., creating a keyboard-less version of a synth for the keyboard players of the world with too many keyboards (like me).

-The Super JX voice architecture seems derived from the Yamaha CS-80 or Sequential Circuits Prophet 10, but this is not a confirmed fact, it’s a conjecture.
+The SUPER JX voice architecture seems derived from the Yamaha CS-80 or Sequential Circuits Prophet 10.
+This is not confirmed.
+It’s a conjecture.

-It is often mistakenly said that the Yamaha CS-80 is a 16 voice synth.
+It is often said that the Yamaha CS-80 is a 16 voice synth.
 It is actually 2 identical 8-voice synths in a dual-layer configuration inside of a single keyboard instrument.
 The Yamaha CS-60 (which I own) is a single 8-voice synth configuration identical to the voice architecture & sound of the CS-80 with many of the same performance controls.
-That realization sent CS-60 prices through the roof.
+(That realization sent CS-60 prices through the roof, by the way.)

-The original Prophet 10 (not the modern version) is actually just 2 Prophet 5 synths in a DUAL keyboard instrument (which is bonkers).
+The original Sequential Circuits Prophet 10 (not the modern version) is actually just 2 Prophet 5 synths in a DUAL keyboard instrument (which is bonkers).

 This is not AI or Photoshop.

-The Super JX series was the last fully-analog synthesizer architecture Roland produced.
+The SUPER JX was the last fully-analog synthesizer architecture Roland produced.
 “Fully-analog” is doing a little work in that sentence because the instrument has digitally-controlled oscillators (DCO).
-This was the case for many synthesizers from that era (Roland & Sequential Circuits, & others.)
-More recent synths like the Novation Peak & Summit use similar architecture.
+This was true for many synthesizers of that era (Roland & Sequential Circuits, & others.)
+Recent synths like the Novation Peak & Summit have similar architecture.

 Despite this, it IS an analog synth.
-Digital control does not impact the sound of the instrument in the ridiculous way that people talk about “analog vs. digital” on the internet.
+Digital control does impact the sound of the instrument, but not in the ridiculous way that people talk about “analog vs. digital” on the internet.

-Super JX was probably regarded as a failure in the marketplace.
-Though the keyboard version was luxurious & targeted towards professional musicians, Roland at the time was in the midst of getting their asses kicked by Yamaha’s crisp-sounding, poop-colored FM synths like the DX7.
-The writing appeared to be on the wall for analog instruments & Roland’s response was the D-50 - an overly bright, brash, PCM-waveform enhanced toy with splashy built-in effects you heard on every hit song from 1988 onwards.
-There’s no question what that “D” stands for…
+SUPER JX was probably regarded as a failure in the marketplace.
+Roland was, in that moment, getting their asses kicked by Yamaha’s crisp-sounding, poop-colored FM synths like the DX7.
+Despite luxurious, premium, professional designs, purely analog instruments seemed destined for obsolesence, like the buggy whip.
+(This, of course, was not the case at all.
+Eventually analog synths came roaring back.)
+Roland’s very digital product response to Yamaha was the D-50: a brash, PCM-waveform enhanced toy with splashy built-in effects you heard on every song from 1988 onwards.

 Story Link to heading

 I’ve had my MKS-70 since 1987.
-It has been fully upgraded with the “Vecoven” mods by Alex Bhinder @ Plasma Music Ltd..
-I also replaced my PG-800 with the Retroaktiv MPG-8 Programmer.
-It sounds amazing, has a new, brighter, more readable display & I can’t wait to start using it more!
+It’s been fully upgraded with the “Vecoven” mods by Alex Bhinder @ Plasma Music Ltd..
+It sounds amazing.
+It has a new, crisp, bright, readable display.
+I can’t wait to start using it more!
 It’s one of my favorite things on earth.
+I also replaced my Roland PG-800 (pictured above on top of the JX-10) with the Retroaktiv MPG-8 Programmer.
+It has controls for the Vecoven mods that the PG-800 does not.

-The unit I have was a floor demo model I talked my dad into buying for me from the now long-gone Torps Music - a local mom-&-pop music store with 2 prime locations…
+The unit was a floor demo model I talked my dad into buying for me from the now long-gone Torps Music - a local mom-&-pop music store with 2 prime locations…

-The original was on Rice St in St. Paul very near the Minnesota State Capitol building - practically around the corner.
-The store was old, lived in, not super big.
+The original was on Rice St in St. Paul right around the corner from the Minnesota State Capitol.
+The store was old, lived in, not huge.
 It had a dimly-lit basement that I was occasionally allowed to peruse where I found my Cordovox CL10 rotating speaker cabinet.

 I frequented the Torps Music on 3rd Av N & Washington Av in downtown Minneapolis.
-The location was especially convenient for me because it was directly across the street from the long-open, legendary Monte Carlo - one of my mom & dad’s favorites.
+That location was especially convenient because it was directly across the street from the long-open, legendary Monte Carlo - one of my mom & dad’s favorites.
 We went there a lot.
 My dad was more pliable after a couple martinis & a basket of Asian-spiced chicken wings.
 (Who isn’t?)

 This location is right in the heart of a neighborhood commonly referred to as the “Warehouse District” or “North Loop”.
 What was once derelict & somewhat abandoned has very much become the most “tres chic” part of town.
 The Monte Carlo, open since 1906, has weathered all of the neighborhood’s changes.